Auto Glass Certification Program For NSW Operators

 More Training & Regulation Will Not Fix A Poor Work Ethic

 Finally, specialist removal tools/lifting devices designed to improve safety and quality are ignored because using them increases job time.
 It’s not uncommon for mobile technicians to boast 10 jobs in an 8 hour day.
-I can say with confidence that productivity performances like this are not possible without short cutting.
+I can say with confidence that productivity performances such as this are not possible without short cutting.
 Training, licensing and certification does not fix this, in fact, it does not even acknowledge it.

 Bad Timing Of Substantial Auto Glass Industry Change During Covid.